-There would be a commitment to authenticity and the working out of its implications.
-It would require that we be in the third stage of meaning where it is recognized that social policies, political rights, economic activity and institutional authority are grounded ultimately in authenticity.
-To get to this point, individuals would have progressed through common experiences of intellectual, moral and religious conversion.
+However, it would be community in the more technical sense since its members would share common experiences and values.
+What its members would have in common is a commitment to authenticity and the working out of its implications.
+They would be in the third stage of meaning where it is recognized that social policies, political rights, economic activity and institutional authority are grounded ultimately in authenticity.
+To get to this point, they would progress through common experiences of intellectual, moral and religious conversion.
 Their histories would be different, their cultures diverse, their attainment at different stages, yet at their core they would have experienced and appropriated interiority as the center of human living.

 Note that it is not the emergence of authenticity.
 Authenticity exists.
 The institutions we have, our culture, what we have made of ourselves individually, are the fruits of authenticity.
 Rather it is the emergence of an adequate critical authenticity.
 This is authenticity that is self-possessed, that can distinguish clearly between the authentic and inauthentic, the intelligible and the unintelligible, the reasonable and the unreasonable, good and evil.
-Adequate critical authenticity equips us to work through the various dialectics in which we find ourselves.
+In short, cosmopolis is a group of people equipped to work through the various dialectics in which we find ourselves.

-With regard to common sense in general and business in particular, its implications are long term practicality.
+With regard to common sense, its implications are long term practicality.
 At its root it is the rejection of the rationalization that justifies the continuance of evil as an attempt to deal with evil.
 It is the rejection of the process that Polanyi terms moral inversion, where evil becomes a value and is considered good.
 This requires that we go beyond good and evil in Nietzsche's sense to its foundation.
 It also is the concomitant rejection of the rationalization that rejects solutions because, given the present morass of absurdity and the difficulty of implementation, they are deemed impractical.

 What is in fact impractical is short-sighted common sense.
 First, the more one is a truncated subject, the more short sighted one is, since less is taken into account.
 For example, the less one understands their own feelings and motivations the less they can have an empathetic or sympathetic understanding of others.
 Second, the less differentiated one's consciousness, the less practical one is in the long run.
 For example, if we do not have some knowledge of theory and scientific or systematic thinking, we cannot appreciate the complexities of getting things done or their long term implications.
 Since common sense mediates between theory and concrete situations, an undifferentiated consciousness is missing a differentiation of common sense.
 Third, knowledge of history also is crucial.
 It is needed not merely because those who do not know the mistakes of the past are condemned to repeat them.
 It is needed to understand the present situation and the possibilities for the future.
 The present situation is the result of decisions and actions and it is grounded in the hearts and minds of people.
 To transform the situation is to transform the people.
 Without an adequate understanding of their motivations and concerns and their origins, solutions are paper thin.
-The final contribution to short-sighted practicality are the egotistical, group and general biases with which we all are familiar.
+The final contribution to short-sighted practicality are the egotistical, group and general biases.